julesbro/UnitySDK/README.md

 Create a new Unity project or open an existing Unity project.
 From the PlayFabClientSDK directory, drag the playfab/PlayFabSDK folder into your project's assets (anywhere is ok).
 You may optionally also install the Unity Editor tools by dragging the playfab/Editor directory into your project's assets.

+After adding the PlayFabSDK directory, you will also want to install our native iOS and Android plugins.
+To do this, drag the Plugins folder to the root(Assets/Plugins) of the Unity project.

+With projects running on Unity3d < 5.0, you will want to stick to the standard folder structure (Assets/Plugins/iOS & Assets/Plugins/Android).
+This means that if you are already using plugins, you will need to merge the PlayFab files into your existing folder structure.

 5. Configuring the Plugin
 -------------------------
 You must configure the SDK with your unique TitleId, as assigned by the PlayFab developer portal.
 Your TitleId will be a short string that looks something like "8D34" in your Title URL.